-Update: This is an old post, but as of 2019 this recipe is still a favorite.
+This lemon tart recipe is still a favorite.
 In fact, my daughter now makes it!
 You can find the recipe on Serious Eats or better yet, in Dorie Greenspan’s Baking From My Home To Yours.

-These are the desserts I remember — sugar cookies shaped like Texas, a strawberry tart, lots of beautifully decorated and interestingly flavored cupcakes including Pina Colada and Irish Car Bomb, a blackberry cobbler, chocolate cookies, beignets from Cissi’s Market, a cake, MORE cupcakes and there were definitely others that appeared after I’d left.
-My contribution, along with chipotle peanut butter cookies and blondies, was this lemon tart from Dorie Greenspan’s book.
+I first made this for a food blogger picnic back in Austin.
+As much as everyone likes a good lemon tart, this one had a lot of competition.
+There were sugar cookies shaped like Texas, a strawberry tart, lots of beautifully decorated and interestingly flavored cupcakes, a blackberry cobbler, chocolate cookies, beignets from Cissi’s Market, a cake, MORE cupcakes and there were definitely others that appeared after I’d left.

-Dorie’s tart was smooth and lemony and very simple to prepare, though you do have to stand at the stove and whisk for 10 minutes.
+Dorie’s tart was smooth and lemony and very simple to prepare.
 It’s also great because it can be made ahead, but I’m not sure I’d make it ahead for a potluck because the tart isn’t ideal for being carried.
 Luckily, I had an insulated bag and some ice packs and the tart made it to the party okay, but this seems better for a party at home where you can garnish each serving with fresh, cold fruit.
 People seemed to like it, but I didn’t go around taking a survey so it’s hard to say.
 Todd liked it and was bummed he had to give it up for the potluck.
 I’m inspired to make more tarts!

 Here’s a photo of it before I packed it up.
 Next time I will garnish it with fresh fruit and will probably serve it at home rather than at a potluck.
 But it was definitely good.